 If a visitor is required to visit the property, occupiers are responsible to ensure they have received confirmation that the visitor is not experiencing any COVID-19 related symptoms or required to self isolate.
-They are also responsible to reiterate to visitors the steps in place at the building being visited.
+They are also responsible to reiterate to visitors the steps in place at the building being visited

 When making arrangements with visitors, please ensure you provide detailed instructions to direct the visitor to your demise and prevent them from waiting in reception areas.

 For those who are utilising the properties under management, our team will be doing their upmost to ensure occupiers are provided with safe and clean communal areas, however the way in which occupiers manage their demise and employees/resident’s behavior, especially in the communal areas, will have an impact.
 Everyone therefore needs to work together to assist in mitigating the spread of COVID-19.